nicolasdhnr/Koalingo/README.md

 ```
 node -v
 ```
 If your version is lower than 18.13.0, you can download the latest version from the [Node.js](https://nodejs.org/en/) website or update it using a version manager such as [nvm](https://github.com/nvm-sh/nvm) or [nodist](https://github.com/nullivex/nodist).

 ### Getting Started
-To get started with Koalingo, you can clone this repository and run the following commands to get the app up and running:
+To get started with Koalingo, you can clone this repository.
+Navigate to the /koalingo folder and run the following commands to get the app up and running:

 ```
 npm install
 npm start
 ```

+The app should now be running on http://localhost:3000 in your web browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>